tryingsomestuff/Minic/README.md

 #### Other options

 * -mateFinder \[0 or 1\] (default is 0): activate mate finder mode, which essentially means no forward pruning
-* -fullXboardOutput \[0 or 1\] (default is 0): activate additionnal output for Xboard protocol such as nps or tthit
+* -fullXboardOutput \[0 or 1\] (default is 0): activate additional output for the Xboard protocol such as nps or tthit
 * -withWDL \[0 or 1\] (default is 0, protocol option is "WDL_display"): activate Win-Draw-Loss output.
-Converting score to WDL is done based on a fit perform on all recent Minic's game from main rating lists.
+Converting score to WDL is done based on a fit performed on all recent Minic games from the main rating lists.
 * -moveOverHead \[ 10 to 1000 \] (default is 50): time in milliseconds to keep as a security buffer
 * -armageddon \[ 0 or 1 \] (default 0): play taking into account Armageddon mode (Black draw is a win)
 * -UCI_Opponent \[ title rating type name \] (default empty): often a string like "none 3234 computer Opponent X.YY".
 Minic can take this information into account to adapt its contempt value to the opponent strength